nicolawern/CS6350/README.md

 HW4 - SVM
 Call run.sh with three paramaters - each being True or False.
 1st input is for primal, second for dual, and third for dual Gaussian.

+HW5 - Back Prop
+Call run.sh with three paramaters - each being True or False.
+1st input is for print partial, second for run backprop, and third for run pytorch.